marviorocha/raizentech-python-test/README.md

 ### How to generate a weather for next 5 days:

-Access the url in below in type your city name, ex: São Paulo
+Access the URL in below in type your city name, ex: São Paulo

 ```sh
 https://backend-test-raizentech.onrender.com/api/v1/weather/<city-name>
 ```

-See others data and database thought the postman:
+See other data and database by the postman:

 ```sh
 https://www.postman.com/api-book-marvio/workspace/razen-tech-api/